 A landlord must not issue a Notice to End Tenancy for unpaid rent or utilities that came due during the specified period of March 18, 2020 to August 17, 2020 unless the landlord has given the tenant a repayment plan for the unpaid amount and the tenant has defaulted on the repayment plan.
 A landlord cannot charge a late fee for any unpaid rent during the specified period of March 18, 2020 to August 17, 2020.

 The BC Temporary Rental Supplement (BC-TRS) Program ended on August 31, 2020.
+However, eligible low income families can apply for the BC Housing Rental Assistance Program (RAP).

 If you were evicted before March 18th, 2020 your eviction still applies and you can either dispute it at the Residential Tenancy Branch, or accept it and move out.